 But here’s what really made our social media process stick.
 After I got the hang of it (and still didn’t really enjoy doing it), I was able to delegate it to my project manager!
 Laura and I went through my thought process and a basic schedule.

-For example, all new blog posts are written every other Tuesday, proofread and created in MailChimp on Wednesday, emailed to the list on Thursday and posted live on Monday.
-The link to share them starts getting shared on Mondays after 10am Central.
+For example, all new blog posts are written every other Tuesday, proofread and created in MailChimp on Wednesday, emailed to the list on Thursday, and posted live on Monday.
+The link to the post starts getting shared on Mondays after 10am Central.
 We have a document stored in our internal 0perations project that states that.
 So, when we forget or a holiday comes along and we have to modify it, we can refer back.

 We have a recurring task list in Teamwork that references specific posts that we want to post quarterly or specific holidays that we want to mention.
 (Shoot!
 Forgot St. Patrick’s Day – I better go add that now.)
 Additionally, that task list might contain specific things that I need to make sure Laura knows about, like a speaking engagement that might be coming up or the new mastermind that I am starting.
 And, she has to be aware of when I want to post them.